mario-deluna/Tattoo/README.md

 </ul>
 ```

-pretty horrible to read huh?
-Now the same thing with tattoo:
+This something i've seen a lot.
+We have got two inline statements here and honestly I dont know how to format that piece of code decently.
+Well this is the same piece of code in tattoo:

 ```tattoo
 [ul #main-navigation .nav]